 New England College – 100% Online

 New England College offers you a superior learning experience for your undergraduate degree program – 100% online.
-Earn the same degree as on-campus students, and be part of the historic academic tradition of excellence.
+Earn the same degree as on-campus students, and be part of the historic academic tradition of support and guidance.
 Gain the skills you need to compete in today’s job market from a regionally accredited college, established in 1946.
-Plus, finish your degree faster with 7-week academic sessions offered 7 times each year.
-"Attend class" anytime, anywhere, 24/7.
+With accelerated 7-week sessions offered 7 times each year, and 4 credit hours per class you are able to work at your own pace to graduation.

 New England College